Last updated on December 29th, 2020 at 02:07 pm

 While most hikes to Tai Mo Shan aim to arrive on MacLeHose Trail stage 8, which is a concrete trail, there’s a hidden hike that’s perfect for silver grass lovers.
 To hike this route, it’s fastest to go up from Route Twisk until you reach Wo Tong Kong (702m).

-As you go pass the bend from Wo Tong Kong, there’s a small hill that’s almost like a platform to the right where people can admire the view.
+As you go past the bend from Wo Tong Kong, there’s a small hill that’s almost like a platform to the right where people can admire the view.

 Right across from it is an obscure path that leads up to Tai Mo Shan on the western side.
 It’s a bit hidden and a silver grass heaven from November to almost January.